-- "Your friend is looking for yellow blocks.
-Do you think you can find her a yellow block?" (praise child if s/he tries to help and/or point to yellow block) - "You did that by accident.
+- "Your friend is asking for a block.
+Can you give him that block?"
+(Praise child if s/he tries to help and/or point to yellow block, or put block in child's hand and give to other child) - "Oops.
 You can say 'I am sorry' to your friend."